 The Ontario Ministry of Agriculture and Food as part of their provincial meat inspection program conducts a microbiological monitoring program in provincially licensed meat plants that produce ready-to-eat (RTE) meat products.
 This is an ongoing, regulatory monitoring program, delivered under the authority of Regulation 31/05 (Meat) and the Food Safety and Quality Act, 2001.
 Learn More

 The regulation has been amended to protect stakeholder investment by allowing for the emergency slaughter of food animals outside of a slaughter plant in certain circumstances.
 Changes to federal Specified Risk Material (SRM) requirements have been incorporated into emergency slaughter procedures.

-Emergency slaughter may only be performed where authorized by a regional veterinarian appointed by the Ministry of Agriculture, Food and Rural Affairs (OMAFRA).
+Emergency slaughter may only be performed where authorized by a regional veterinarian appointed by the Ministry of Agriculture and Food (OMAF).
 A regional veterinarian can only approve emergency slaughter where it is necessary.
+Emergency Slaughter Scenarios

 CFIA Permits for Emergency Slaughter

 A permit is required for provincial plants to receive all emergency slaughter cattle, since they all have tissues capable of transmitting bovine spongiform encephalopathy (BSE), known as specified risk material (SRM).
 This allows the Canadian Food Inspection Agency (CFIA) to track and maintain continuous control over SRM, to ensure that it does not enter livestock feed, pet food or fertilizer.
 To learn more about permit application forms (#5405) and the nearest CFIA district office.